 Achievements

-- Elected Chair of the Republican Study Committee, giving him a central role in shaping conservative policy.
+- Elected chair of the Republican Study Committee, giving him a central role in shaping conservative policy priorities.

-- Seen by many conservatives as a serious policy-focused voice on economic issues.
+- Seen by many conservatives as a policy-forward messenger on taxes and federal spending.

 Controversies